happn-app/github-actions/slack/release-start/README.md

 Action has dozens of known limitations:

-- This action MUST be used only in release pipelines - workflows triggered when tag has been created.
+- This action MUST be only used in pipelines where the tag is created (utilized to create link to release details).

 ## Contributing